TheochemUI/eOn/docs/source/user_guide/neighbor_lists.md

-(`PairListCache::global()`) matches slots by geometry proximity, so several NEB images sharing one pot instance each keep a live list on any thread-to-image assignment — including NEB's per-iteration worker threads, which would destroy any thread_local cache. `ensureVisit` returns the slot for further passes over the same list (`forEach`), e.g. QSC's force pass.
+(`PairListCache::global()`) matches slots by geometry proximity, so several NEB images sharing one pot instance each keep a live list on any thread-to-image assignment — including NEB's per-iteration worker threads, which would destroy any thread_local cache.

 `forEach` hands out the historical eOn convention **`d = r_i − r_j`** (the
 negated vesin vector).
 Raw `eonc::VesinNeighbors` (vesin convention